1:1 Mentorship + Placement Support

 High

-• Reliability trade-offs: failure modes, scaling, incident thinking
+• Failure modes, scaling, incident thinking, observability

-• Queues, retries, observability, SLO mindset
+• Queues, retries, SLO mindset, deployment safety

 Project suggestion

-CI/CD + Observability (Logs / Metrics / Traces)
+CI/CD + Observability System

-• Pipeline: build → test → deploy → rollback (a real flow)
+• Pipeline: build → test → deploy → rollback

 • Impact: uptime mindset + incident playbook basics